Juratyrant: Classification

 The species was originally assigned to the genus Stokesosaurus, as Stokesosaurus langhami, by Roger Benson in 2008.
 However, later studies showed that it was not necessarily a close relative of Stokesosaurus clevelandi, the type species of that genus.
-It was formally re-classified in its own genus, Juratyrant, by Benson and Stephen Brusatte in 2013 and placed as a sister taxon to Stokesosaurus clevelandi in a clade (also including Eotyrannus) of basal tyrannosauroids more advanced than Dilong.
+It was formally re-classified in its own genus, Juratyrant, by Benson and Stephen L. Brusatte in 2013 and placed as a sister taxon to Stokesosaurus clevelandi in a clade (also including Eotyrannus) of basal tyrannosauroids more advanced than Dilong.

 However, in 2013 Loewen et al. published a cladogram placing Juratyrant as a sister taxon to Stokesosaurus inside Proceratosauridae due to sharing with Sinotyrannus a narrow preacetabular notch.
 Many basal tyrannosauroids have incomplete or unknown ilia and this trait may be more widespread than currently known.
 This cladogram is shown below.

 However, a 2016 analysis by Brusatte and Carr utilizing both parsimonious and Bayesian phylogeny placed Stokesosaurus and Juratyrant as tyrannosauroids slightly more advanced than the Proceratosauridae and Dilong.
 In addition, Eotyrannus is recovered as a sister taxon of these genera in the parsimonious phylogeny.

-The find of this animal in Europe puts in question to the purported Asian origin for these animals along with North American Stokesosaurus and European Aviatyrannis arguing for a more complex biogeography for tyrannosauroids.
+In their 2025 revision of the enigmatic Brazilian coelurosaurians Mirischia and Santanaraptor, Delcourt et al. found the placement of Juratyrant to be highly labile to analytical method: Using equal-weight phylogenetic analyses, it resolved as an ancestral megaraptoran outside Megaraptoridae; if this is correct, it would be the oldest record of the Megaraptora at that time.
+However, implied-weight phylogenetic analyses gave a wholly different placement, largely consistent with the 2013 results of Loewen et al..
+Here, Juratyrant formed a clade with Mirischia, Santanaraptor and Tanycolagreus; if this is correct, Stokesosaurus and perhaps Sinotyrannus would also belong to this group, which in contrast to the 2013 results turns up basal within Maniraptoromorpha (and outside Tyrannosauroidea) in the 2025 study, close to Proceratosauridae but not actually within them.
+In either case however, Santanaraptor resolves as a close relative of Juratyrant.